singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 This will also be helpful for your backend developers to know which parameters are required for the given route and which of them are optional.
 All you need to do is create a **middleware** which will keep account of all your parameters.

-A good example for which a middleware can be used is logging.
+A good example for which middleware can be used is logging.
 You can log your request parameters, headers, response data to whatever logging system you are using.

 We are only going to talk about a specific type of middleware in this article, but you can extend it to anything you want to.